Izder456/plenteum-crypto-freebsd-port/README.md

 If you have errors on this step about not being able to find the following static libraries, you may need to update your cmake.
 Open 'Visual Studio Installer' and click 'Update'.

-`MSBuild turtlecoin-crypto.sln /p:Configuration=Release /m`
+`MSBuild plenteum-crypto.sln /p:Configuration=Release /m`

-The static library will be built as `libturtlecoin-crypto.lib` in the `build/Release` folder
+The static library will be built as `libplenteum-crypto.lib` in the `build/Release` folder

 #### AARCH64/ARM64